BobBaylorSRS/d_link/README.md

 - po: post event

 ## Template invocation
-- while editing a note that will be the parent (old) note
+- while editing a note that will be the parent (old) note.
-- command pallet / Templater: Create New Note From Template
+- command pallet / Templater: Create New Note From Template.
-- select d_link from the drop-down list
+- select d_link from the drop-down list.
-- select a two-letter code
+- select a two-letter code.

 A new note will be created with a little boilerplate and a link to the parent note.
 The parent note will have a link to the new note.

 ## Alternate invocation
-When presented with the drop-down list of two-letter codes
+When presented with the drop-down list of two-letter codes.
-- press escape (back button on Android)
+- press escape (back button on Android).
-- enter a custom comma-separated text for a prefix code and suffix text (prefix,suffix) The new name will be in the form "prefix date suffix"
+- enter a custom comma-separated text for a prefix code and suffix text (prefix,suffix).

+The new name will be in the form "prefix date suffix".
+Any prefix and sufix text is allowed (within the rules of file naming) in this alternate invocation - but the date will always be there.

+If the alternate entry is entirely blank, then the new note will be named "ef date" (ef for ephemeral)

 ## My Obsidian Setup
-- New notes are created in the same folder as the current note (Settings/Files and links/Default location for new notes)
+- New notes are created in the same folder as the current note (Settings/Files and links/Default location for new notes).
-- The Templates Core plug-in is **dis-abled**
+- The Templates Core plug-in is **dis-abled**.
-- Templater community plug-in is installed and enabled
+- Templater community plug-in is installed and enabled.
-- This template (d_link.md) is in the Templater template folder
+- This template (d_link.md) is in the Templater template folder.